-The person on the shore can find the angle between the shore and the ship and the ships captain can find the angle from the ship to shore.
-Looks a bit like a pirate ship to me so best we can locate their exact position in case we need help.
+The person on the shore can find the angle between the shore and the ship and the ship's captain can find the angle from the ship to shore.
+It looks a bit like a pirate ship, so best we can locate their exact position in case we need help!

-The sin rule is used to calculate angles in a non right angled triangle.
-And here it is.
+The sine rule is used to calculate angles in a non-right angled triangle.
+The formula is:

-It looks the same as the sin rule for finding a side length.
-The difference is that they have been turned upside down with the angles (SIN) being on the top.
+It looks the same as the sine rule for finding a side length.
+The difference is that the terms have been turned upside down with the angles (sin) being on the top.